larsjuhljensen/JensenLab/_pages/training_omicsvisualizer.md

 The interaction network cover 1278 protein-coding genes, almost all of which are also included in the transcriptomic data.
 However, most of them are not significantly regulated.
 We will thus now use the filter functionality of Omics Visualizer to select the significantly regulated genes and extract a subnetwork containing only those.

-Click the filter button above the network or go to the menu **Apps → Omics Visualizer → Filter table rows**.
+Click the filter button above the network or go to the menu **Apps → Omics Visualizer → Filter table**.
 In the filter dialog, you can build logical rules that take into account multiple columns in the table.
 Select **autocor.adj** as the column to use for filtering, choose **<=** as the operator, enter **0.05** as the value.
 Click the **+** button to add the equivalent filter for the column **DESeq.adj**, and click **Apply** then **Close**.
 The filter button above the table should turn green to show that you have an active filter, and the table will only show rows for the genes that passed the filter.

 [Filter table](cycmd:ov filter filter="{(autocor.adj,LOWER_EQUALS,0.05),(DESeq.adj,LOWER_EQUALS,0.05)}"){: .btn .btn--cybrowser .btn--primary}